carlyrichmond/webdevcon-grounding-rag-applications-workshop/lab-sheets/0-prerequisites.md

 ![Elasticsearch `start-local` output](../screenshots/elastic-start-local-output.png)

-Please also keep a note of your API key for the duration of the workshop, and ensure you paste it into your `.env` file in the `movie-rag` folder, leaving it looking something like this:
+Please also keep a note of your API key for the duration of the workshop, and ensure you paste it into your `.env` file in the `oscar` and `sorely` folders, leaving it looking something like this:

 ```zsh
 ELASTIC_DEPLOYMENT=http://localhost:9200